lamberta/devkit-doc/native/native-stack.md

 	- **native**: This holds the js code used to communicate to and from native

-This layer provides the backend implementations for the JavaScript SDK layer.
-It provides platform specific code allowing the JavaScript SDK to communicate with he browser or mobile device.
+This layer provides the backend implementations for the DevKit JavaScript layer.
+It provides platform-specific code allowing a JavaScript game to communicate with the browser or mobile device.
 When running on a native mobile phone this layer acts as a bridge from JavaScript to native code through the JavaScript interpreter.
 This code should be